Comparative Sedimentology

 Lernen beginnen

 In a section parallel to the flow we have flat erosional surfaces separating foreset laminae.
-In a perpendicular section laminae are also flat.
+In a perpendicular section laminae are flat and horizontal.
 Formed by migration of ripples with straight crests.

-What is the difference between ripples and dunes/megaripples?
+What is the difference between fluvial ripples and fluvial dunes/megaripples?

 Lernen beginnen